-Jagannath Rath Yatra festival falling on July 6, 2016 is one of the largest and the most-celebrated festivals of India that happens at the renowned Jagannatha Temple in Puri, Odisha where millions of devotees arrive to take darshan of the Lord Jagannatha.
+Jagannath Rath Yatra festival is falling on 12th July 2021, Monday with the Bahuda Jatra aka Ulta Ratha (Return Car) on 20 July 2021, Tuesday.
+It is one of the largest and the most-celebrated festivals of India that happens at the renowned Jagannatha Temple in Puri, Odisha where millions of devotees arrive to take darshan of Lord Jagannatha.
 The festival date is determined in line with the Hindu Lunar Calendar.
 It generally falls on Dwitiya Tithi during Shukla Paksha of Ashada month (June-July).

 Prayers and Japa during the Festival:

 Since Lord Jagannath is a divine form of Lord Vishnu, one should offer prayers to the Lord by being a part of the Yatra.
 As a devotee, you can help pull the chariots.
 If visiting the Ratha Yatra is not possible, one can simply chant on the Tulasi beads at home in the early morning and remember the Lord in the mind.
 Also, you can wear a Nineteen Mukhi Rudraksha bead which is ruled Lord Narayana (Vishnu) along with Seven Mukhi Rudraksha bead ruled by Goddess Lakshmi, wife of Lord Jagannatha who visits Gundicha temple in search of Lord Jagannatha after four days of the Yatra.
 You can also wear a Ten Mukhi Rudraksha bead as this Rudraksha bead is ruled by Lord Krishna (Vishnu).
 Remembering the Lord with these Rudraksha malas is as auspicious as praying to the Lord in temples.
 However one should be a part of the Ratha Yatra and seek blessings of the Lord by helping pull the carts.

 Meaning of Jagannath